Three Views of the Millennium

-It is also worth noting that the views themselves are changing.
+We should also note that the views are changing.
 Modern dispensationalists do not argue for the millennium in quite the same way as dispensationalists did 50 years ago.
 Postmillennialism, which I will get to below, is considerably different than it was 100 years ago.
-It used to be characterized as liberal; today it is held by some extremely conservative Calvinists.
+It used to be characterized as liberal; today it is held by some very conservative Calvinists.
 Even amillennialism, which has the most stable tradition, has changed somewhat over the years, such as in its explanation of the martyrs who live again.

 In other words, all this discussion is making some progress.
 People are admitting their mistakes and willing to modify their views.
 In Three Views of the Millennium, one author actually wrote that he was convinced by his brother’s argument on one point.
 Even experts who have studied the issues for a long time are willing to learn something new.

 How might a premillennialist respond to the amillennial view?
-The response could include these points.
+A brief response could include these points:

 First, the Book of Revelation is part of the Bible, and we can’t ignore its teachings just because it is difficult to interpret or because it is apocalyptic literature.
 We have to accept it as Scripture even if it changes the way we view other passages.
 We have to allow it to reveal something new, not just repeat things we’ve already been told.
 We cannot assume in advance that it reveals nothing new or different.

-Third, the matter of extra phases of God’s kingdom.
-The Jews expected the Messiah to bring the golden age right away, but he did not.
+Third, the Jews expected the Messiah to bring the golden age right away, but he did not.
 There was a huge time lag in the fulfillment of the prophecies.
 This is explained by later revelation.
 In other words, inserting never-before-revealed time spans is not a contradiction — it is a clarification.
 Fulfillment can be, and has already been, in stages, with unannounced gaps.
-1 Corinthians 15 shows stages, and Revelation in its most natural meaning also does.
+1 Corinthians 15 shows stages, and Revelation in its literary sequence also does.
 We have to allow the possibility that things develop after Christ returns.
+Time does not stop.

 Briefly, the amillennialist might say in reply: True, we can allow God to reveal new things, but we cannot assume in advance that every unusual thing in the book of Revelation is in fact a new thing.
 Rather, it may be an old idea in new clothing.
 The idea that one resurrection could be separated by a time gap does not mean that it actually is.
 And our imagination of what the original readers felt about Satan should not control our exegesis of what the apocalyptic symbolism really means.
 We cannot build an elaborate scheme out of a subjective impression of a book written in figurative language.

-How do they get that idea?
-Where are the scriptures that support it?
+Where are the scriptures that support this idea?
 First, Isaiah 55:11 — God will do all that he purposes to do.
 His word will not return to him empty.
 It will accomplish what he wants.
-And what does he want?
-He wants his gospel to be preached and for all people to believe.
+What does he want?
+He wants his gospel to be preached and for all people of all nations to believe.
 He will get what he wants.
 Scripture is always optimistic of what God is doing and will do.
-He will accomplish what he wants.

 But he does this gradually, not by sudden force.
 Jesus’ parable of the growing seed and the parable of the leaven show a gradual growth of the kingdom until it fills the entire lump of dough.
 As Daniel said, the kingdom of God will fill the entire earth.